Thursday, February 23, 2012

 If you sit down to talk and stay for a while,

-If you give them a hand to harvest their wheat,
+So you give them a hand to harvest their wheat,

 And you keep on going when the work's got you beat,

-But soon you realize it's not nearly enough.
+-But soon you realize it's not nearly enough.

-Not because they don't want to, they just don't know yet
+-Not because they don't want to, they just don't know yet

 That they have a secret that you wouldn't get.